A Guide to Lighting Glass Display Cases: Types, Pros, and Cons

 - UV output requiring filtering

-- Low energy efficiency
+- High energy consumption

 The choice of lighting directly affects both visitor experience and long-term preservation.
 Fibre optic systems offer the highest conservation performance, LEDs provide versatility and efficiency, and traditional lighting options are increasingly limited by heat, UV output, and environmental concerns.
 Thoughtful planning helps ensure that lighting enhances displays without putting collections at risk.